Learn System Design

 Depth of Expertise: As a senior candidate, expectations shift towards more in-depth knowledge — about 60% breadth and 40% depth.
 This means you should be able to go into technical details in areas where you have hands-on experience.
 It's crucial that you demonstrate a deep understanding of key concepts and technologies relevant to the task at hand.

 Advanced System Design: You should be familiar with advanced system design principles.
-For example, knowing about the consistent hashing necessary for this problem is essential.
+For example, knowing about the consistent hashing for this problem is essential.
 You’re also expected to understand the mechanics of long-running sockets.
 Your ability to navigate these advanced topics with confidence and clarity is key.

 Articulating Architectural Decisions: You should be able to clearly articulate the pros and cons of different architectural choices, especially how they impact scalability, performance, and maintainability.
 You justify your decisions and explain the trade-offs involved in your design choices.